bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 const account = await program.account.voteAccount.fetch(voteAccount.publicKey)
 ```

+One little detail that blew my mind was that Anchor automatically translates your accounts and functions from snake_case in Rust to camelCase in your JavaScript tests 🤯

 Before running our tests, let's take care of two housekeeping issues:

 1. **Update your Program ID**